awslabs/amazon-kinesis-client/docs/lease-lifecycle.md

 1. `DELETION`: Since there are no more records to process, KCL will delete the lease from the lease table.
    * Lease deletion will not occur until after its child lease(s) enter `PROCESSING`.
       * This tombstone helps KCL ensure durability and convergence for all discovered leases.
-      * To dive deep, see [LeaseCleanupManager#cleanupLeaseForCompletedShard(...)][lease-cleanup-manager-cleanupleaseforcompletedshard][^fixed-commit-footnote]
+      * For more information, see [LeaseCleanupManager#cleanupLeaseForCompletedShard(...)][lease-cleanup-manager-cleanupleaseforcompletedshard][^fixed-commit-footnote]
    * [Deletion is configurable][lease-cleanup-config] yet recommended to minimize I/O of lease table scans.

-### Lease Syncing
+### Shard Syncing

-Lease syncing is a complex responsibility owned by the "leader" host in a KCL application.
+Shard syncing is a complex responsibility owned by the leader host in a KCL application.
 By invoking the [ListShards API][list-shards], KCL will identify the shards for the configured stream(s).
-This process is scheduled at a [configurable interval][lease-auditor-config] so KCL can decide whether it should query for potentially-new shards.
+This process is scheduled at a [configurable interval][lease-auditor-config] to determine whether a shard sync should be executed to identify new shards.
+A shard sync is not guaranteed to identify new shards (e.g., KCL has already discovered all existing shards).

+The following diagram is an abridged sequence diagram of key classes that initialize the shard sync workflow:
-![Abridged sequence diagram of the Shard Sync process.
+![Abridged sequence diagram of the Shard Sync initialization process.
+Listed participants are the Scheduler, LeaseCoordinator, PeriodicShardSyncManager, and Lease Table (DDB).
+Scheduler initializes the LeaseCoordinator which, in turn, creates the lease table if it does not exist.
+Finally, Scheduler starts the PeriodicShardSyncManager which schedules itself to execute every leasesRecoveryAuditorExecutionFrequencyMillis.
+](images/lease-shard-sync-initialization.png)

+The following diagram outlines the key classes involved in the shard sync workflow:
+![Abridged sequence diagram of the Shard Sync main processing loop.
-Listed participants are the Scheduler, LeaseCoordinator, PeriodicShardSyncManager, ShardSyncTask, Lease Table (DDB), LeaseRefresher, LeaseSynchronizer, HierarchicalShardSyncer, and ShardDetector.
+Listed participants are the PeriodicShardSyncManager, ShardSyncTask, ShardDetector, HierarchicalShardSyncer, LeaseRefresher, LeaseSynchronizer, and Lease Table (DDB).
-](images/lease-shard-sync.png)
+On each iteration, PeriodicShardSyncManger determines whether it's the leader and a shard-sync is required before proceeding.
+PeriodicShardSyncManager calls ShardSyncTask which calls HierarchicalShardSyncer which acquires the shard lists from ShardDetector.
+HierarchicalShardSyncer then invokes LeaseRefresher to scan the DDB lease table, and uses those returned leases to identify shards which do not have leases.
+Finally, HierarchicalShardSyncer uses LeaseRefresher to create any new leases in DDB.
+](images/lease-shard-sync-loop.png)

-For convenience, links to code:
+For more information, here are the links to KCL code:
 * `Scheduler`: [implementation][scheduler]
 * `LeaseCoordinator`: [interface][lease-coordinator], [implementation][lease-coordinator-impl]
 * `PeriodicShardSyncManager`: [implementation][periodic-shard-sync-manager]
 * `ShardSyncTask`: [interface][consumer-task], [implementation][consumer-task-impl]
+* `ShardDetector`: [interface][shard-detector], [implementation][shard-detector-impl]
+* `HierarchicalShardSyncer`: [implementation][hierarchical-shard-syncer]
 * `LeaseRefresher`: [interface][lease-refresher], [implementation][lease-refresher-impl]
 * `LeaseSynchronizer`: [implementation][non-empty-lease-table-synchronizer]
-* `HierarchicalShardSyncer`: [implementation][hierarchical-shard-syncer]
-* `ShardDetector`: [interface][shard-detector], [implementation][shard-detector-impl]

 Lease creation is a deterministic process.
+This is illustrative of how KCL operates.
 Assume a stream has the following shard hierarchy:
 <pre>
 Shard structure (each level depicts a stream segment):